camunda/camunda-docs/docs/apis-tools/console-api/tutorial.md

 4. In your terminal, run `npm run cli admin delete` to delete your client.

-## Next steps
+## If you get stuck

 Having trouble configuring your API calls or want to examine an example of the completed tutorial?
 Navigate to the `completed` folder in the [GitHub repository](https://github.com/camunda/camunda-api-tutorials/tree/main/completed), where you can view an example `administration.js` file.

+## Next steps

-As mentioned, you can also script several additional API calls as outlined in the [Administration API reference material](/apis-tools/administration-api/administration-api-reference.md).
+You can script several additional API calls as outlined in the [Administration API reference material](/apis-tools/administration-api/administration-api-reference.md).